 That night, when he closed his bible after his reading, he lay watching the moon from his open curtain and listening to the whistling of the breeze.
-The beautiful story of Boaz and Naomi he had just finished reading in the book of Ruth were enough to hold him spellbound.
+The beautiful story of Boaz and Ruth he had just finished reading was enough to hold him spellbound.
 Yet, there were Dzidzor’s words in all of their conversations floating in his heart.
 He didn’t know how not to be smitten by her anymore.
 He tossed and pushed his pillow under his head.
 Twenty-fourth is enough weeks away and now, he knew what to do.
 He will tell his parent’s about Fiona and how much he’s told Dzidzor, call Tara and pursue the only other thing besides living for the Lord he knows he will regret not doing.

 He was about redeeming his waiting love.